precice/precice.github.io_old/04-ressources.md

 [![Build Status](https://travis-ci.org/precice/precice.svg?branch=develop)](https://travis-ci.org/precice/precice)

 ## Downloads
-The source is available via our [GitHub repository](https://github.com/precice/precice).
+The sources are available via our [GitHub repository](https://github.com/precice/precice).
 You can download the current stable version using git:

 git clone git@github.com:precice/precice.git

 Recent development takes place in the ```develop``` branch.
-Official adapters can available under the [preCICE organization](https://github.com/precice).
+Official adapters are available under the [preCICE organization](https://github.com/precice).

 ## Wiki
-Please have a look at our [Wiki](https://github.com/precice/precice/wiki), where you can find lot's of useful information.
+Please have a look at our [Wiki](https://github.com/precice/precice/wiki), where you can find lots of useful information.
 + Detailed explanation on building and known pitfalls
 + A tutorial how to use preCICE in a simple 1D FSI scenario
 + Background information on specific features of preCICE